 - You have an internal champion who will safeguard your interests

-- You are welcome to go on-site (with notice of course) and check progress of the trial's progress
+- You are welcome to go on-site (with notice of course) and check on the trial's progress

-- You have agreed on the next steps after the trial, when the software has proven itself.
+- You have agreed upfront on the next steps once the software has proven itself.

-If you can't be sure of these, you might as well go the extra distance, make it a guided trial and be done with it.
-If your software isn't 'ready-to-use' and is more like a set of tools for developers, the Sandbox below in 4 would be more suited.
+If you can't be sure of these, you might be better off making it a guided trial, to give you more control.
+If your software isn't 'ready-to-use' and is more like a set of tools for developers, the Sandbox below in 4. would be more suited.

 3. Guided trials

-Sure, the formality of a guided trial will knock out the tyre-kickers, but you don't want them anyway.
-You only want genuine prospects who want to try your software because they have real problems, because it will soak up your time - as well as that of the trialist. team.
+The formality of a guided trial will knock out the tyre-kickers you don't want anyway.
+You only want genuine prospects who are keen to try your software because they have real problems, especially because the exercise will soak up your time as well as theirs.

-Here are a few guidelines which will give you more control and involve less time for them and you:
+Here are a few guidelines which will give you more control and involve less time for both sides:

-- Make sure there are other vendors under trial - but no more than 3
+- Where multiple vendors are involved, make sure there are no more than 3 on the shortlist

-- Agree a fixed time frame for the trial - and what happens at the end
+- Agree on a fixed time frame for the trial

-- Ensure the trialist has allocated at a resource(s) to the trial - and find out who it is
+- Make sure the prospect has allocated resources to the trial, and find out their contact details

-- Agree on a formal test process and on the format of the test results report
+- Agree on a formal test process and on the format of reporting the results

-- Shortlist the key functions of the product or service to be tested
+- Agree on the key functions of the product or service to be tested

-- Agree on the datasets to be used for the trials
+- Agree on the data sets to be used for the trial

-- Define the outcomes the trialist seeks - and how to measure them
+- Define the outcomes the prospect seeks, and how they'll be measured

-- Agree on the next steps once the trial is over - and the software has achieved the desired results.
+- Agree on the next steps once the trial is over and the software has produced the desired results.

-The guided trial will knock out the time-wasters who just want to play, but that's why you do them.
-We think you're far better off doing fewer trials with fewer, more serious trialists.
+The guided trial will knock out the time-wasters who just want to play with your gear.
+We think you're far better off doing fewer trials with more serious prospects.

-The more you get to know the trialist before and during the trial, the more you can assess him, his team, the reality of his problems and his genuine desire to solve them.
-And the more he gets to know, like and trust you and your software.
-Guided trials are good for developing real relationships..
+The more you get to know the prospect before and during the trial, the more you can assess him, his team, the reality of his problems and his genuine desire to solve them.
+It works in reverse too; he'll get to know, like and trust you and your software.
+Guided trials are an opportunity for building lasting relationships.

 4. Development Sandboxes

-This is a more common approach for development teams who want to check out software tools, rather than off-the-shelf software.
+This is a more common approach for development teams who want to check out software tools or middleware, rather than off-the-shelf software.

-The sandbox is an environment created for the trialist where his engineers can ‘play’ with the technology to their hearts’ content.
+The sandbox is an environment created for engineers who want to ‘play’ with your technology to find out how clever and robust it is.
 If it’s a cloud-based product or service, it’s even easier for both parties.

 Whether on premise or in the cloud, the sandbox is a technical environment with well-defined rules and secure boundaries.
-It's a working environment where trialist developers can build prototypes and test them with real data, without affecting the production side of their business.
+It's a working environment where a prospect's developers can build prototypes and test them with real data, without affecting the production side of their business.
 While the environment is quite different from the guided trial above, exactly the same rules apply.
-You need to agree with the trialist organisation beforehand:
+You need to agree on the same rules with the prospect beforehand:

 - The test process and format of test report

-- The key functions to test (a shortlist not all)
+- The key functions to be tested (a shortlist, not all)

-- The amount of contact between the trialist and your team
+- The amount of contact between the prospect's and your team

-- The expected next steps, if the software meets all the test criteria.
+- The expected next steps, once the software has met all the test criteria.

-A ‘bake-off’ is an evaluation process that is similar to a Proof Of Concept, but is quite distinct.
+A ‘bake-off’ is an evaluation process that is similar to a Proof Of Concept, but there are distinct differences.

-In a bake-off, trialists compare competing technologies head-to-head, to help them select the best one for their needs.
+In a bake-off, prospects compare competing technologies head-to-head, to help them select the best one for their needs.

-The problem with bake-offs is the amount of time they consume on both sides, so you need to be sure the trialist is serious, and also objective.
+The problem with bake-offs is the amount of time they consume on both sides, so you need to be sure the prospect is serious, and also objective.
 In addition, bake-offs tend to include hardware and/or cloud services that add more complexity and cost to the exercise.

-Another problem with bake-offs is that the best technology doesn't always win: it's not uncommon for a C-level exec to override the bake-off conclusion, and choose a vendor for reasons not based on the technology or the result.
+Another problem with bake-offs is that the best technology doesn't always win: it's not uncommon for a C-level exec to override the bake-off conclusion, and choose a vendor for reasons not related to the technology or the test result.

-For best results in a bake-off, pay attention to these details:
+For best results in a bake-off, these questions should have positive answers:

-- Are the customer’s problem(s) and the desired solution clearly stated?
+- Are the prospect’s problem(s) and the desired solution clearly stated?

 - Are the evaluation process and criteria clearly defined?